-□ Dihydrocodeine (DHC) or □ Codeine.
+Dihydrocodeine (DHC) or Codeine.
 You may be prescribed either of these.
 Both are weak 'opioids' (ie a weak morphine-based drug).
 Side effects are more common with this type of drug than paracetamol and anti-inflammatory drugs.
 For this reason we usually prescribe these drugs only as a rescue pain killer.
 If it is used as a rescue pain killer, you should continue to take the regular pain killers and use the DHC or codeine to 'top-up' your pain relief.
 Side effects are usually worse when the drug is first started and include nausea, vomiting and drowsiness.
 Less commonly it can cause confusion and rarely hallucinations.
 If taken for a long time it causes constipation.
 This is helped by a high fibre diet but you may need laxatives, especially if you have had bowel surgery.
 All side effects stop soon after the drug is stopped.
 Two thirds of patients tolerate these drugs well.
 DHC or codeine may occasionally be prescribed as a regular pain killer (particularly in patients who do not tolerate anti-inflammatories).

-The usual dose of dihydrocodeine is one 30 mg tablets taken up to four times a day.
+The usual dose is one or two 30 mg tablets taken up to four times a day.
 Leave at least a four hour gap between doses.
+You should not drive or operate machinery or make important decisions if the drug affects the way you think or makes you feel sleepy.